jistjoalal/sliding-puzzle/README.md

   - [x] taxicab/manhattan distance

 - [ ] "manual" method of rows/blocks at a time?

   - [ ] solve 1st row and col, repeat
     - [x] move pieces to destination
       - [ ] specifying excluded tiles from moves

+- [ ] abstract graph search using HOFs for solution and heuristic tests

 ### Progress